Gr8ness21/joosPodcast/README.md

 * All planning in notebooks

 ## <a name="design"></a>Design
 * Design elements implemented using HTML5 and CSS3.
+* Parallax styling gives the illusion of a moving background.
+* Animation's triggered on js events (Hover, Click, etc.)

 ## <a name="nextsteps"></a>Project Next Steps